civicrm/civicrm-user-guide/docs/membership/manual-entry-of-memberships.md

-Although CiviCRM provides a tool set allowing website contacts to self-serve and become members without intervention required on the part of office staff (which can be very powerful and save organizations a lot of administration time), there are many situations when memberships need to be processed manually.
+Although CiviCRM provides a tool set allowing website contacts to self-serve and become members without intervention required on the part of office staff (which can be very powerful and save organisations a lot of administration time), there are many situations when memberships need to be processed manually.
 This chapter describes the various ways in which office staff (or any appropriately permissioned users) can